Loading...

 An observer is approaching to a siren at rest in the Doppler effect problem

-Draw a vector from the siren to the person (in this case, in the $-x$ direction).
-The siren is at rest, so $v_S=0$.
-The person's velocity is in the opposite direction of the above reference vector, so it must be included with a positive in the Doppler effect formula. \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v+v_O}{v}f_S \\\\ &=\frac{340+30}{340}(1200) \\\\ &\approx 1305\quad \rm Hz \end{align*} An increase in the original frequency emitted by the siren is perceived by an approaching person, as expected.
+The person's velocity is opposite to the reference vector, so it must be included with a positive sign in the Doppler effect formula.
+Substituting the numerical given values: \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v+v_O}{v}f_S \\\\ &=\frac{340+30}{340}(1200) \\\\ &\approx 1305\quad \rm Hz \end{align*} As expected, when an approaching person moves toward a stationary siren, an increase in the original emitted frequency is perceived.

 An observer is receding a siren at rest in the Doppler effect problem

-The vector pointing from the siren to the moving person, this time, is toward the right, in the same direction as the person is traveling.
-Thus, the person's velocity, $v_O$, must be included with a negative in the formula. \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v-v_O}{v}f_S \\\\ &=\frac{340-30}{340}(1200) \\\\ &\approx 1094\quad \rm Hz \end{align*} As expected for a moving receiver (person) away from a static emitting source.
+Thus, the person's velocity, $v_O$, must be included with a negative sign in the formula: \begin{align*} f_O &=\frac{v\pm v_O}{v\pm v_S} f_S \\\\ &=\frac{v-v_O}{v}f_S \\\\ &=\frac{340-30}{340}(1200) \\\\ &\approx 1094\quad \rm Hz \end{align*} As expected, this frequency corresponds to a moving receiver (person) who is now away from the static emitting source.

 Problem (4): The siren of a police car moving away from a person at a speed of $35\,\rm m/s$ emits at $550\,\rm Hz$.
 The person is also moving toward the siren at a speed of $5\,\rm m/s$.
 Assume the speed of sound in the air to be $340\,\rm m/s$.
 What frequency would the person hear?